-(This is the third installment of my position as a psych tech on an adolescent crisis unit.)
+(This is the third installment of my position as a psych tech on an adolescent crisis unit You can recap by clicking the links below.)

 I was working with “N.” A brilliant young adult who was a senior in high school.
 He had obtained his piolet’s license and was set for an ivy league school the following fall.
 “N” had been on the unit with us three times before.
 “N.” suffered from severe depression.
 He was nearing the end of his 4th stay with us and was doing incredibly well.
 That afternoon he was in good mood, and he asked if we could play a game of scrabble later in the evening with two other patients.
 He would be getting released tomorrow so I happily agreed!
 “N” had been my patient 3 of the 4 times he was with us.
 (One of my favorites.)